-The Company has a license agreement with a third-party licensor covering the licensor's "system know-how" technology with respect to the Company's use of proprietary cell lines to manufacture new PRO 140 material.
-The license requires a payment of £600,000 (approximately US\$930,000) by December 15, 2015, which was accrued as of May 31, 2015.
-As a result of executing the license agreement in late July 2015, CytoDyn became the primary obligor of an additional payment of £600,000 (approximately US\$930,000) due on June 30, 2016.
-The licensor is currently in litigation to recover certain amounts from the company that sold PRO 140 to CytoDyn.
-In the event the licensor is successful in recovering any payments related to the litigation, the June 30, 2016 payment owed will be reduced by this recovery.
-As of August 31, 2015, the Company recorded an additional expense of £600,000 (approximately US\$930,000), as probability of any recovery from third-party litigation is not reasonably estimable.
-Future annual license fees and royalty rate will vary depending on whether CytoDyn manufactures PRO 140 itself, utilizes the third-party licensor as a contract manufacturer, or utilizes an independent party as a contract manufacturer.
+During the six months ended November 30, 2015, we executed a license agreement with a third-party licensor covering the licensor's "system know-how" technology with respect to the Company's use of proprietary cell lines to manufacture new PRO 140 material.
+The license requires a payment of £600,000 (approximately US\$915,000) by December 15, 2015, which was accrued as of May 31, 2015.
+As a result of executing the license agreement in late July 2015, the Company became the primary obligor of an additional payment of £600,000 (approximately US\$930,000) due on June 30, 2016.
+The licensor is currently in litigation to recover certain amounts from Progenics Pharmaceuticals, Inc. ("Progenics"), the company that sold PRO 140 to the Company will be reduced by the licensor's recovery.
+During the six-months ended November 30, 2015, the Company recorded an additional expense of £600,000 (approximately US\$930,000), as probability of any recovery from third-party litigation is not reasonably estimable.
+Future annual license fees and royalty rate will vary depending on whether the Company manufactures PRO 140 itself, utilizes the third-party licensor as a contract manufacturer, or utilizes an independent party as a contract manufacturer.
 The licensor does not charge an annual license fee of £300,000 when it serves as the manufacturer.